nhoizey/nicolas-hoizey.com/src/articles/2020/01/10/can-we-monitor-user-happiness-on-the-web-with-performance-tools/index.md

 ---

 ::: lead
-I really like that [SpeedCurve](https://speedcurve.com/) tried to innovate with this recent "[User Happiness](https://support.speedcurve.com/en/articles/3380780-user-happiness)" metric.
+I really like that [SpeedCurve](https://speedcurve.com/) tried to innovate with this recent "[User Happiness](https://support.speedcurve.com/docs/user-happiness)" metric ([original version](https://web.archive.org/web/20201124064307/https://support.speedcurve.com/en/articles/3380780-user-happiness)).
 It aggregates multiple technical metrics to decide if users visiting the page are happy or not with it.
 But I see several issues in this metric.
 :::

 ![User Happiness monitoring in SpeedCurve](speedcurve-user-happiness-monitoring.png "User Happiness monitoring in SpeedCurve"){.zoom}